Hot Bacon Cheese Dip

 Hot Bacon Cheese Dip is perfect served while still hot.
 The warm bacon cheese dip will have melty cheese throughout, so each time you pull out a scoop there’s gooey, stringy, wonderful cheese with it.
 What could be better?

-Hot Bacon Cheese Dip in baking dish before baking
+Hot Bacon Cheese Dip Recipe

 Hot Bacon Cheese Dip has a rich, creamy base and is packed with flavor.
 It’s perfect to serve with crackers and chips at your next party!